solent-eng/solent/docs/glossary.md

 ```

-For a slightly more detailed example, see solent.tools.tclient.
+There is a more more detailed example at solent.tools.tclient.
 This shows
 basic networking functionality.
+The 'scenarios' directory contains further
+examples.

 This orb/nearcast/cog approach allows developers to quickly build
 applications, even if they include complex networking arrangements.
 Each orb